-14 Apr 2016, in Tea - Healthy workers, better opportunities for women, improved smallholder livelihoods and better environmental performance are key elements discussed at Team Up India.
+14 Apr 2016 Healthy workers, better opportunities for women, improved smallholder livelihoods and better environmental performance are key elements discussed at TEAM UP India.

 The Indian tea sector is the second largest tea market after China, with over 80% of tea produced is for the local market.
 Like many tea growing areas India faces challenges of prices not keeping pace with increases in costs.

 And there are long standing problems that require a huge amount of change, like changing labour patterns and the need to provide services such as housing and sanitation for continually increasing estate communities.